NavneetPrakashSingh/navneetprakashsingh.io/_pages/news/amazon-lord-of-the-rings-series-release-date-184156740.html.md

 </div>
 <div class="row">
 <div class="col-12">
 <div>Amazon's long-awaited The Lord of the Rings series has a release date, but don't go rushing to stake out the best spot in your living room just yet.
 It depicts a figure looking at a vista with a white city and, much further away, the outline of two curious trees.
-The show will premiere on September 2nd, 2022, with new episodes dropping on Prime Video each week.
-The series takes place thousands of years before the events of The Hobbit and The Lord of the Rings.
+The show will premiere on September 2nd, 2022, with new episodes dropping on Prime Video each week. pic.twitter.com/9tnR7WqDoAThe series takes place thousands of years before the events of The Hobbit and The Lord of the Rings.
 Filming on the as-yet-untitled series wrapped up today.
+On September 2, 2022, a new journey begins.
 Production began in February 2020, but it was disrupted by the COVID-19 pandemic.</div>
 </div>
 </div>
 <div class="row">